thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

     :``Text``: is a single-line text field.
     :``Text Field``: is a multi-line text field :``Boolean Select``: is a simple checkbox

-    :``Select from Thesaurus``: This is a text field that can be used to enter a dictionary entry's ``_id`` or ``name``.
-        There is a keyboard shortcut on this that will trigger an extremely slow lookup of the object in the database and present substring matches to choose for the current input.
-There is a button that opens a tree viewer for the target objects instead.
+    .. _`Select from Thesaurus`:

+    :``Select from Thesaurus``: This results in a text field and a button.
+Usage is a bit different to regular text fields.
+You can directly input an object's ID or name here, but you have to press a key combination to "resolve" this into a proper reference to the object via the autocompletion.
+If this is not done, the input value is not persisted.

+        Next to this weird text field is two buttons that are actually labels.
+One opens an object browser on the currently referenced object.
+The other opens another object browser, but one that only displays objects matched by `ownerReferencedTypesStringList`_.
     :``Select from Configuration``: This results in a drop-down list containing entries that are themselves read from "the configuration".
-The values this drop-down list allows are pointed at in the ``ownerReferencedTypesStringList`` field of `BTSConfigItem`_.
+The values this drop-down list allows are pointed at in the `ownerReferencedTypesStringList`_ field of `BTSConfigItem`_.

     The ``null`` values are there since many `BTSConfigItem`_ instances that don't actually need a ``BTSPassportEditorConfig`` for some reason still have an empty one.